BigBandaid2/GAIN-Studio-Guide/config_rules_guidelines.md

 # Usings
 // Remember that usings can be only normalized, never derived (underlying, issuer).
-// Remember there’s no selection rules for usings.
+// Remember thereâ€™s no selection rules for usings.
 Usings are never overriden.
-If it’s set to a non null value, it will stay like this ?
+If itâ€™s set to a non null value, it will stay like this ?
 // The validation rules for using should be done at the entity level (i.e. issuer should be validated in the validation rule for the whole instrument).
 // The normalization/derivation of components must be done as a child derivation of a parent class (example: ratings, schedules).